Seeing the Arrow of Time in Large Multimodal Models

 Consequently, we aim to instill this core temporal sensitivity, empowering LMMs to leverage directional information when generating language responses as appropriate.
 This capability is essential for advancing LMMs past superficial pattern recognition, as it would ground their internal world model~\cite{hao2023reasoning,ha2018world,mendonca2023structured} in the fundamental reality of temporal progression and causality, towards human-level reasoning.

 \cc{Naturally, this leads us to ask:} how capable are current LMMs in perceiving the AoT?
 Perhaps surprisingly, despite rapid advancements elsewhere, our findings indicate a critical gap.
 First, a profound temporal insensitivity is evident even in state-of-the-art LMMs.
-They fail on basic AoT-related tasks, such as distinguishing forward from backward video playback (Fig.~\ref{fig:intro} (a)), and ignore crucial semantic differences between forward and reverse sequences, erroneously providing identical descriptions (Fig.~\ref{fig:intro} (b)).
-Second, broadening our investigation, we identify an alarming failure: on multiple standard video question-answering (VQA) benchmarks~\cite{xiao2021nextqa,fu2024videomme,patraucean2023perception,mangalam2023egoschema,cai2024temporalbench,li2024vitatecs,li2024mvbench,wu2024longvideobench}, shuffling or reversing video frames often causes only slight or even no performance degradation for a leading representative LMM \SX{(\KG{see Fig.~\ref{fig:intro_bc_analysis}} and details in Supp.)}.
+They fail on basic AoT-related tasks, such as distinguishing forward from backward video playback (Fig.~\ref{fig:intro} (a)), and ignore crucial semantic differences between forward and reverse sequences, erroneously providing identical descriptions (Fig.~\ref{fig:intro} (b)).\footnote{\CR{This is not a general failure to process reversed videos as out-of-distribution (OOD) inputs.
+See Supp.~\ref{supp_sec:control} for a control experiment where LMMs excel on a temporally-insensitive task regardless of video direction.}} Second, broadening our investigation, we identify an alarming failure: on multiple standard video question-answering (VQA) benchmarks~\cite{xiao2021nextqa,fu2024videomme,patraucean2023perception,mangalam2023egoschema,cai2024temporalbench,li2024vitatecs,li2024mvbench,wu2024longvideobench}, shuffling or reversing video frames often causes only slight or even no performance degradation for a leading representative LMM \SX{(\KG{see Fig.~\ref{fig:intro_bc_analysis}} and details in Supp.~\ref{supp_sec:temporal_sensitivity_analysis})}.

 The observed performance reflects a problematic interplay between intrinsic model capabilities and current benchmarks.
 First, \KG{on the modeling side,} the observed failures clearly indicate a \KG{fundamental} lack of temporal directionality understanding\cc{; this core perceptual capability for grasping causal-temporal dynamics remains underdeveloped in current LMMs}.
 Second, \KG{on the benchmarking side,} existing evaluations fail to adequately probe AoT sensitivity.
 While the single-frame bias issue~\cite{buch2022revisiting,lei2022revealing,zohar2024apollo,cores2024tvbench,chen2024we,xiao2025videoqa} (where one static frame suffices for answers) is widely studied, we identify a distinct critical limitation: many multi-frame questions still lack dependence on temporal order, allowing models to succeed even with shuffled or reversed video.
 We present a systematic study across eight existing VQA benchmarks to offer insights into this AoT insensitivity at both the benchmark and model levels, addressing a gap in prior evaluation studies.